boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 Some deployment use cases for throughput advice discovery are provided below:

 Adaptive Application Behavior:
 : Discovery of intentional policy applied on network attachements when such information is not made available during the service activation or when network upgrades are performed.
-Adaptive applications will thus used the information to adjust their behavior.
+Adaptive applications will use the information to adjust their behavior.
 : Concretely, applications are supposed to have access to all throughput advice instances and would, thus, adjust their behavior as a function of scope and traffic category indicated in a throughput policy (all traffic, streaming, etc.).
-An application that couples multiple flow types would adjust each flow type to be consistent with the specific policy for the relevant traffic category.
+An application that couples multiple flow types will adjust each flow type to be consistent with the specific policy for the relevant traffic category.
 : Likewise, a host with multiple network attachments may use the discovered throughput advice instances over each network attachment to decide how to distribute its flows over these network attachments (prefer a network attachment to place an application session, migrate connection, etc.).
 That's said, this document does not make any recommendation about how a receiving host uses the discovered policy.

 Network Assisted Offload: